BAAI-DCAI/SpatialBot/README.md

 ### Prepare your own RGB-D data
 We recommend using depth information from sensors if possible.
-Follow [instructions](https://github.com/BAAI-DCAI/SpatialBot/blob/main/SpatialQA_depthmap_instruction/SpatialQA_depthmap_instruction.md) to prepare estimated depth information on your own RGB images.
+Follow [depthmap instructions](https://github.com/BAAI-DCAI/SpatialBot/blob/main/SpatialQA_depthmap_instruction/SpatialQA_depthmap_instruction.md) to prepare estimated depth information on your own RGB images.

 ## 🤖 SpatialBot Installation
 SpatialBot is a multi-image version of [Bunny](https://github.com/BAAI-DCAI/Bunny).